mezo-org/musd/docs/README.md

 #### Distribution of BTC

 The PCV contract has the ability to distribute `BTC` that it accrues from redemption actions.
-The `btcYieldReceiver` address is the address that will receive the BTC and handle it according to its implementation, e.g. convert it to another asset such as
+The `btcRecipient` address is the address that will receive the BTC and handle it according to its implementation, e.g. convert it to another asset such as
 `MUSD`.
 Collateral (`BTC`) was not directly used for loan repayment.
 It can be withdrawn from the PCV contract and distributed in a form of `MUSD` which is used for loan repayment.